 Wintertime in Pemberton & Northcliffe

-Rottnest Island in March and now a weekend in Pemberton & Northcliffe, we certainly are discovering destinations closer to home in Western Australia.
+Discovering destinations closer to home in Western Australia we spent a weekend in Pemberton and Northcliffe.
 The South West is a beautiful and peaceful area of Western Australia.
 Pemberton and Northcliffe are southern forest towns surrounded by some fantastic natural scenery of karri and marri trees, falls and creeks, rolling green hills and expansive protected national parks.
 It is the destination to go for long forest walks, wine tastings and to spend evenings by the burning fire with good company and food.
 In wintertime the air is fresh and crisp, I would say the perfect time to crank that wood fire and crack open that bottle of Merlot.

 The drive down to Pemberton takes around four hours from the city of Perth.
 The drive may be long but there is plenty to see along the way as the road winds up and down the hills passing farms, forests, orchards and wineries.
 There are a number of small towns along the way worth stopping at; the hardest decision for us was which town to choose!
 We stopped by a cidery in Donnybrook or should I say apple town, it is renowned for its gloriously juicy apples.
 Infact, the Pink Lady Apple originated from the Manjimup and Donnybrook region.
 We also stopped at the Wine and Truffle Co in Manjimup for some wine and truffle product tasting, it is the largest Truffle Orchard in the southern hemisphere.